thibaud-c/GST.200UB/lab02/README.md

 6. Normalize Population Data: Derive density and accessibility metrics
 7. Visualize your data with a choropleth map and a stacked bar chart

+## 🥊 Challenges
+- Estimate the accessibility of green spaces for each district by calculating the average distance for each population to the nearest green space.
+- Implement the Two-step floating catchment area (2SFCA) method for assessing the accessibility of green spaces.

+Congratulations! 🎉 You have successfully completed the exercise.